 In Class 12 Boards there will be Case studies and Passage Based Questions will be asked, So practice these types of questions.
 Study Rate is always there to help you.
-Free PDF Download of CBSE Class 12 Chemistry Chapter 3 Electrochemistry Case Study and Passage Based Questions with Answers were Prepared Based on Latest Exam Pattern.
-Students can solve NCERT Class 12 Chemistry Electrochemistry to know their preparation level.
+Free PDF Downloads of CBSE Class 12 Chemistry Chapter 3 Electrochemistry Case Study and Passage-Based Questions with Answers were Prepared Based on the Latest Exam Pattern.
+Students can solve NCERT Class 12 Chemistry Case Study Questions Electrochemistry to know their preparation level.

 In CBSE Class 12 Chemistry Paper, There will be a few questions based on case studies and passage-based as well.
 In that, a paragraph will be given, and then the MCQ questions based on it will be asked.